Chepman32/-Eye-Zen/IAP_SETUP_GUIDE.md

 ### Problem: "Product not found" or products array is empty

 **Solution:**
-- Verify the product ID is exactly `com.eyezen.dailyfive`
+- Verify the product ID is exactly `com.eyeszen.antonchepur.app.dailyfive`
 - Check that the product exists in App Store Connect
 - Make sure you clicked "Save" on the product in App Store Connect
 - Wait a few hours - new products can take time to propagate